 It is worth noting that French Bulldogs, in particular, are quite a stubborn breed.
-Once they learn something, they will stick with it forever, but that initial learning phase can be a challenge.
+Once they learn something, they will stick with it forever, but that initial learning phase can be challenging.

-They will stick with it indefinitely when they learn something, but that initial stage of learning may be a challenge.
+They will stick with it indefinitely when they learn something, but that initial stage of learning may be challenging.

-From a Frenchies intelligence point of view, French Bulldogs do really well in comparison with other breeds and are the smartest among the bulldog breeds.
-They’re about the middle on the list, which contains all races, according to the graphs.
+From a Frenchies intelligence point of view, French Bulldogs do well compared to other breeds and are the smartest among the bulldog breeds.
+The graphs show they’re about the middle of the list, which contains all races.